 Take Dropbox for instance.
 Using their growth hacking model, “Dropbox” has over 2 million monthly searches on average in Google.
 “File sharing” has just under 10,000 monthly searches, and “online storage” has about 5,500 monthly searches on average.
 So there are some instances where a brand becomes synonymous with the solution, and thus drives more search that people looking for the product or service they offer.
 The non-branded search is a small portion of the branded search.

 Sometimes non-branded search results trigger branded search for further discovery.
 For example, if I’m looking for “running shoes” and I see Brooks and Saucony rated as high or higher that Adidas or Nike, my next search may be a branded search like “Saucony running shoes”.
 In this instance, it took exposure in non-branded search and a strong branded search to create the potential for conversion.

 For businesses looking to grow, non-branded search strategies in SEO is the way to go.
+When I was just getting started and was wondering who would write a business plan for me, even then I knew that non-branded search strategies would get me there.
 Take the example from Your Pie.
 When we started in January 2017, there were 37,000 total impressions per month in Google, with 30,000 of those being branded search.

 Fast forward to June 2017, and for the first time, there were more impressions for “pizza near me” than there were for “Your Pie”.

 As of November 2017, non branded search had far overtaken branded search, and more and more people are discovering the brand, leading to more in-store visits.

 By June 2018, the non-branded search exposure is continuing to grow, and creating even more discovery opportunities, with close to 100K impressions for “pizza near me”.